 Let’s Talk Basics.

-‘Sync’ is short for synchronization.
-So, when you’re talking about synchronization licensing in the music business, synchronization refers to the act of synchronizing a piece of music with any form of visual media.
-(This includes movies, TV episodes, commercials, video games, etc.)
+When we talk about sync licensing in the music business, we’re referring to the act of synchronizing a piece of music with any form of visual media.
+This includes movies, TV episodes, commercials, video games, etc.

 Licensing refers to the act of getting the rights to use the music.
-Music supervisors on film, TV, commercial, gaming and trailer projects must ask the rights holders of the song(s) for permission to use the music in their projects.
+That means music supervisors for film, TV, commercial, gaming and trailer projects have to ask the rights holders of the song(s) for permission to use the music in their projects.

-They have to get permission from all owners of a song, aka:
+They have to get permission from all owners of a song, which includes:

 - The Master (or sound recording) owners